-Each of the patterns were raised to the top of the store’s facade, forming a large Dress of Lights, illuminated by more than twenty thousand LEDs, designed by the award-winning director of Catalan photography, Josep Maria Civit.
+Each of the patterns were raised to the top of the store’s facade, forming a large Dress of Lights.
+It was illuminated by more than twenty thousand LEDs.
+These LEDs were designed by the award-winning director of Catalan photography, Josep Maria Civit.

 From the enormous Dress of Lights, thousands of diamond-shaped papers fell down simulating snow, as part of the legend of the fourth-century martyr St. Eulalia.
 According to the popular story, when she was crucified on a cross like a blade, she was completely covered with an inclement sudden snowfall.
 Popular phrases related to the world of fashion could be read in Spanish, Catalan and English.

 Finally, 50 pigeons have been set free, representing another fragment of the legend.
 It says that when she died, Santa Eulalia let a pigeon escape from her mouth.